 of the existing building site, location of the tenant improvement,

-address, and handicapped path of travel from parking to accessible
+address, and an accessible path of travel from accessible parking and public transportation to accessible

 - Four copies of construction plans and details, including but

-not limited to; floor plan, exiting plan, reflected ceiling plan,
+not limited to; floor plan, exiting plan, California accessibility requirements and details, CALGreen requirements, reflected ceiling plan,

 framing details, lighting plan, electrical/plumbing/mechanical